 Another attribute of a cloud service is that this is consumed by several customers.
 Cloud management software and cloud computing infrastructure should support the ability to logically or physically segregate the data storage and traffic associated with various customers and to track service usage closely per customer so that the user may be charged for or reported on.

 - Self-service interfaces.

 A trademark of cloud solutions is that the users can invoke them through the web interface without the assistance of a service provider.
 Therefore, an important part of cloud computing infrastructure is support for the web-oriented service application programming interface.
 Usually, a web portal is made available to the service users and in some cases, the API is exposed to the service users so that they may establish their own apps that call API.

 Without this and the ability to utilize pooled IT resources efficiently and flexibility, it is difficult to imagine cloud computing.
 Typically, cloud computing infrastructure uses network virtualization and storage and server virtualization.

 To meet them instantaneously and unpredictable user demands, cloud solutions make use of software, which automates the scaling and provisioning of storage, networking resources, and compute.

 Cloud Computing Infrastructure Is More Than a Data Center

 An overlooked, yet critical dimension of cloud architecture is public internet.
-In many cases, end users interface with the cloud services through online and cloud service performance is susceptible to the internet’s inherent variability.
-It’s true even for the private enterprise cloud services, if the users access the service through the mobile devices or geographically dispersed.
+In many cases, end-users interface with cloud services through online and cloud service performance is susceptible to the internet’s inherent variability.
+It’s true even for the private enterprise cloud services if the users access the service through mobile devices or geographically dispersed.